rhaleblian/pirix/README.md

 piRIX is an emulation of SGI's IRIX Interactive Desktop on Raspberry Pi 3/4 (and some other platforms).

-## Advisory: Oops, Wayland!

-This hackamadoodle uses `mwm` which uses `X11` which is disappearing on the Pi and platforms moving to Wayland.
-We'll see `piRIX` progressively stop working.
-Somebody could port `mwm` to Wayland (cue: everybody laugh).

 ![screenshot](etc/screenshot2.png)
 ![screenshot](etc/screenshot1.png)
 ![screenshot](etc/screenshot0.png)